-Photographer Elisabeth de Vires shot eight mini-series on 35mm film inspired by the vibrant personalities of these new Dutch faces.
-The second item of this series was shot with Britt @ Micha Models, wearing Anouk Beckers.
+Photographer Elisabeth de Vires shot eight mini-series on 35mm film inspired by the vibrant personalities of fresh Dutch faces wearing young design.
+The second item in this series was shot with Britt @ Micha Models, wearing Anouk Beckers.
 Anouk graduated in July 2017 from TxT and Fashion Department at the Rietveld Academy in Amsterdam with the series is “A GARMENT TO UNRAVEL”.
 Selected pieces:

 #4 (half of a denim overall)